babyfish-ct/kimmer/README.md

 This project is deprecated, please view the new project "https://github.com/babyfish-ct/jimmer".

-Reason: kimmer only supports kotlin-api; jimmer support both kotlin-api and java api
+Reason: kimmer supports only kotlin-api; jimmer supports both kotlin-api and java api.